Sandysmile/Capstone/README.md

 Next Step and Limitations
-1. i should leverage D-KCON natural classifere.
+1. I should leverage D-KCON natural classifere.
 2. my computation power is limited, I can't run or hypertune models with more parameters.
 3. my dataset is limited. idealy it should include the whole year of data.
 4. ideally I can further validate my model using open cases. however, since some of cases are not closed yet.
 I can only perform it later after the capstone project.